alainpin/alainpineda/content/authors/admin/_index.md

 user_groups:
   - "1993"
 ---
 I am a Ph.D. student in Economics at Stanford University and a [Knight-Hennessy Scholar](https://knight-hennessy.stanford.edu/).
-I am interested in studying labor markets in developing countries, particularly the dynamics of informal employment.
+I am interested in studying labor markets in developing countries, with a focus on the dynamics of informal employment.

 I am originally from Mexico City and previously worked in the Research Department of Mexico’s central bank (Banxico).
 I received my MA and BA in Economics from Instituto Tecnológico Autónomo de México (ITAM).